 Duty of Care and Safeguarding Children

-By providing a safe and welcoming environment where the views of children, young people and adults are sought and taken into account, clubs will provide an environment where good practice flourishes, and poor practice or abuse will stick out ‘like a sore thumb’.
+Safeguarding is about how the club operates to create a culture that welcomes, involves and develops children and young people, helping direct the game and the provision of services to meet the needs of participants.
+By providing a safe and welcoming environment where the views of children, young people and adults are sought and taken into account, ensuring the necessary checks are made and the preparatory work is done allows good practice to flourish, and any poor practice or abuse to stick out ‘like a sore thumb’.

 The Cricket Programme